ronancpl/ztcg_hs/readme.txt

 2) Running on your machine

-Extract the ZIP folder and run "ztcg_hs.exe".
+Extract the ZIP folder.
+On Windows OS: run "ztcg_hs.exe".
+On Unix: run "ztcg_hs_unix".
+If at first it didn't run, go Properties -> check "Is executable", and try running again.

 3) Game Patches